Audrey J. Lee

 Audrey is featured in Harvard Business Review’s “Insights” series on Leadership and Managing People and has been a contributing commentator for the BBC Capital’s Work Ethic column.
 She has also published articles on unconscious bias, employment discrimination, negotiation, interactive teaching methods, and managing diversity issues within firms: “Implicit Bias in Mediation,” Harvard Negotiation Law Review (Spring 2020); “‘What Would You Say?’
 Giving Teeth to Diversity Programming,” Institute for Inclusion in the Legal Profession Review: The State of Diversity and Inclusion in the Legal Profession (Spring 2013); “Effectively Negotiating Diversity Issues Within Law Firms: The Value of Applying Negotiation Pedagogy and Principles to Diversity CLE and Training,” NALP Bulletin (June 2009); “Negotiating Part-Time Work at Elite Law Firms,” 6 Pepp.
 Disp.
 Resol.
 L.J.
 405 (2006); and “Unconscious Bias Theory in Employment Discrimination Litigation,” 40 Harv.
 C.R.-C.L.
 L. Rev. 481 (2005).

 Outside of mediating and teaching, Audrey is active in community and professional associations.
 She is an Advisory Board Member and founding Co-Chair of the Harvard Law School Women’s Alliance of Boston and Past President of the Association for Conflict Resolution Chicago Chapter.
-She also serves as a parent representative for her children’s School Council, an advisory board consisting of parents, teachers, and school leadership.
+She also serves as Co-Chair of her children's School Site Council, an advisory board consisting of parents, teachers, and school leadership.